 The infographic includes short biographical descriptions of the Duke of Wellington, Elizabeth Fry, Charles Darwin, Adam Smith, James Watt, Matthew Boulton, George Stephenson, Florence Nightingale, Charles Dickens, William Shakespeare, Michael Faraday, Sir Edward Elgar, Sir Christopher Wren and Sir John Houblon.

-As well as current people included on Great British Pound banknotes, the piece also includes Winston Churchill and Jane Austen who’ll be featured from 2016 and 2017 respectively, along with earlier faces and banknotes that are no longer in circulation.
+As well as current people included on Great British Pound banknotes, the piece also includes Winston Churchill and Jane Austen.
+They first featured from 2016 and 2017 respectively, along with earlier faces and UK banknotes that are no longer in circulation.